AngleProtocol/angle-docs/resources/user-guides/ha-positions.md

 ---
-description: 'How to open, modify or close perpetual futures positions on Angle app'
+description: "How to open, modify or close perpetual futures positions on Angle app"
 ---

 # Opening & Managing Leveraged Positions